jaxry/bubblechan/README.md

 Bubblechan is a web app.
 The force-directed graph is computed on a server before it is served to a web browser.
 Currently, Bubblechan supports only the reading of threads from 4chan.

-**Disclaimer:** Bubblechan is still in at an extremely early stage of development and is not more than a proof-of-concept at this point.
+**Disclaimer:** Bubblechan is still at an extremely early stage of development and is nothing more than a proof-of-concept at this point.
 With your interest, the app will continue to grow and may eventually prove to be a viable alternative to traditional imageboard browsing.

 ---